mateus-earth/website/blog/26-Jun-2020-Game-Boy-Adventures.md

-Well for now I'm planning to make 2 game with the _"specs"_ that I described above - I'll try to make a post just about it later - and after I finished them stop for a while to write down and document about what I learned in the process - So other people can befenit from it as well.
+Well for now I'm planning to make 2 game with the _"specs"_ that I described above - I'll try to make a post just about it later - and after I finished them stop for a while to write down and document about what I learned in the process - So other people can benefit from it as well.

 After that I really don't quite know.
 I know that I want to continue creating games for this system - but there's a lot of other ones that